 Salary Information and Career Outlook

-The BLS reported that the average annual salary of physicians and surgeons not categorized, including pathologists, was $187,200 as of May 2013.
-The BLS also stated that overall employment for physicians and surgeons was expected to increase 18% from 2012-2022, which is faster than average.
+The BLS reported that the average annual salary of physicians and surgeons not categorized, including pathologists, was $200,890 in May, 2018.
+The BLS also predicts that overall employment for physicians and surgeons is expected to increase 8% from 2018-2028, which is faster than average.
 Major factors influencing employment growth were the growing number of elderly citizens and an emphasis on improved medical care.